3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 The work around for this issue is included from 16.06 and later releases and should not have the WIFI connection drops.

-Bellow is for the record only:
+Bellow is for the record only.

 ----------

 Yes, we are aware of the WIFI being disconnected periodically and in the middle of fixing the symptom.

 This is the link in bug tracking system.